The-Yerbas-Endeavor/yerbas-docs/docs/wallet/other-wallets/stacys-mom.md

 ### Placing a transaction

-Placing a transaction with the Wallet Bot is similar to how RaptoreumCore CLI works.
+Placing a transaction with the Wallet Bot is similar to how YerbasCore CLI works.
 You can send YERB to both addresses, as well as Discord users.
 Use the following structure:

 `yerb.send <amount> <address> [optional comment]` or `yerb.send <amount> <Discord tag> [optional comment]`